jstedfast/MimeKit/README.md

 One of the more common operations that MimeKit is meant for is parsing email messages from arbitrary streams.
 There are two ways of accomplishing this task.

-The first way is to use one of the Load() methods on MimeKit.MimeMessage:
+The first way is to use one of the `Load()` methods on `MimeKit.MimeMessage`:

 ```csharp
 // Load a MimeMessage from a stream
 var message = MimeMessage.Load (stream);
 ```

-The second way is to use the MimeParser class.
-For the most part, using the MimeParser directly is not necessary unless you wish to parse a Unix mbox file stream.
+The second way is to use the `MimeParser` class.
+For the most part, using the `MimeParser` directly is not necessary unless you wish to parse a Unix mbox file stream.
 However, this is how you would do it:

 ```csharp